GTazz/GTazz/README.md

 - LGBTQ+ member and supporter
   - For the freedom of identity in society and workspace

-- Loyalty for my family, friends and ideals
+- Loyal for my family, friends and ideals

 <h2>📊 Metrics</h2>